garrandall/popular-music-data/tracks/light-it-up-marshmello-tyga-chris-brown.md

 Don't mean to push up on you
 Whiskey keeping you balanced
 Throw that ass backward while that ass clapping
-Ooh woah, light it up
+Oh woah, light it up

 If you a real bitch, light it up (Light it up)
-If you a real bitch, go 'n light it up (Light it up, light it up) It's your birthday, go 'n light it up (Light it up, ayy) I'm drunk and I'm throwin' middle fingers up (Fingers up, fingers) Ooh, my niggas gon' light it up (Light it up, light it up) If you a real nigga, go 'n light it up (Light it up) It's your birthday, light it up (Light it up)
+If you a real bitch, go 'n light it up (Light it up, light it up) It's your birthday, go 'n light it up (Light it up, ayy) I'm drunk and I'm throwin' middle fingers up (Fingers up, fingers) Oh, my niggas gon' light it up (Light it up, light it up) If you a real nigga, go 'n light it up (Light it up) It's your birthday, light it up (Light it up)
 It's you a real bitch, go 'n light it up (Light it up)